macnick/100-days-of-code/log.md

 ## Day 46: June 20, 2020

 **Today's Progress**: #R9D46 I remember how I made fun of JS back when it was invented in 1993.
 2 years ago I started learning and using it and fell in love with it.
+Why do you love JS?
 Practice @ Codewars: "Atbash Cipher Helper" #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 365 - 2 hours of study.
 Goals: 1.
 Finish the Microverse curicullum